pgollakota/shutupandship/articles/decorators/index.rst

     <function f_n_gt_zero at 0x9ee9454>
     >>> compoundinterest(10, 100, 5)

-Houston!
-We have a problem!
+Houston, we have a problem.
 All the decorated functions are going to have the same name - ``f_n_gt_zero``.
 This may not be a problem for only a couple of functions.
 But what if the number of functions increase?
 You can see where this is going to go ... straight to debug hell!

 There's a decorator for that!
 -----------------------------